 - Our drivers will be also wearing masks when social distancing is not possible.
 This includes while accepting tickets, loading or unloading luggage and any other interactions with customers.
 Drivers will be socially distanced from passengers when operating the vehicle and will not be required to wear a mask while doing so.

 - We will continue to offer a socially distanced seat option.
-For a small fee, customers can reserve a socially distanced seat which guarantees an empty seat blocked next to them on their trip.
-General seating and regular reserved seating options will also be available.
+For a small fee, customers can reserve a socially distanced seat which guarantees an empty seat blocked next to them on their trip on select routes.
+General seating and regular reserved seating options will also be available on these select routes.

 - We have been and will continue to wash and wipe down all of our buses on a daily basis.